Search

 Proposed Resolution on Resolution Submission Deadline

-Resolved, the House of Deputies amends Rule VII.E of its Rules of Order as follows:
+Resolved, the House of Deputies amends Rule VII.E of its Rules of Order and replaces it as follows:

-4. a Message from the House of Bishops; or
+7. it is a message from the House of Bishops; or

 Explanation.
 The above change is a significant step forward in optimizing the legislative process.
 By allowing Legislative Committees to begin their work before the General Convention and conduct hearings while making recommendations, this modification ensures that resolutions are promptly and thoroughly reviewed within the committees.
 This proactive approach grants committees adequate time to carefully assess each resolution, fostering a more thoughtful and well-informed decision-making process.
 It also facilitates more accurate and timely translation.